How to: Textured Fills_Tips_2019

 Examples: Textured Fills Gallery

 Recently given a 10-year critical review in a presentation to the ICOM-Leather Working Group meeting in Paris (June 2019), textured fills are a method of creating surface topography for loss compensation materials with acrylic media on flat, reusable silicone rubber molds.
+Their use in treatment is part of a comprehensive approach to selecting and applying fill materials.

 Cast films of acrylic media on various substrates like paper or textile replicate the patterns of original surfaces like leather or cloth grain.
 The textured fills increase the visual compatibility of mends and allow for treatments more sympathetic to the original object.
 Materials already widely used in conservation are integrated with surface casting techniques common in objects and paintings conservation.
 They are easy to create from affordable supplies that are readily available at art supply stores.
 Textured fills have been successfully used in book, paper, photo, textile, and objects conservation.
 Completed textured fills are less invasive, thinner, and visually more compatible than traditional repairs with leather or mulberry-fibered papers.